Haskeeb265/obsidian-vault/1 - Rough Notes/Langchain and LangGraph.md

 		- VectorDB = Vector embeddings
 		- Text Splitters = Split text into small semnticaly meaningful chunks
 	- Memory = You can retain entire conversations as well as retain summary of the entire conversation
+	- Agents = Uses the given model to reason as to "which actions to take"